github/scripts-to-rule-them-all/README.md

 # Scripts To Rule Them All

-This is a set of boilerplate scripts describing the [normalized script pattern that GitHub uses in it's projects](link-to-strta-blog-post).
+This is a set of boilerplate scripts describing the [normalized script pattern that GitHub uses in its projects](link-to-strta-blog-post).
 While these patterns can work for projects based on any framework or language, these particular examples are for a simple Ruby on Rails application.